 The only vulnerability metric used at present is viewing areas within wildfire hazard zones.
 Future work should investigate the competing water demands that can influence habitat (is there competition from other sectors, such as agricultural or municipal withdrawals?).
-The wildlife viewing sub-sector could also incorporate beetle-kill data as reports suggest that some species alter their behavior as a result of the dead forests13.
-Also the level of protection through state or

-13 https://wildlife.state.co.us/Hunting/PlanYourHunt/Pages/PlanYourHunt.aspx federal laws, and the adaptive capacities of specific species should be determined.
+The wildlife viewing sub-sector could also incorporate beetle-kill data as reports suggest that some species alter their behavior as a result of the dead forests.
+Also, the level of protection through state or federal laws, and the adaptive capacities of specific species should be determined.
 Wildlife viewing corresponds strongly to the Environmental and State Assets Sectors, so insight gained in those sections can be related to this sub-sector and vice versa.